 Data labels in the ASP.NET MVC TreeMap control are used to display more details about a particular item.
 Labels can be trimmed, hidden, or wrapped if the label width exceeds the item bounds.

-Use legends to add additional information for interpreting a treemap with various colors, shapes, or other identifiers.
+Use legends to add additional information for interpreting a TreeMap with various colors, shapes, or other identifiers.
+It provides two types of legends: default and interactive.

 The ASP.NET MVC TreeMap control provides two types of legend, default and interactive.